SCOPE OF THIS CHAPTER

 - Attend the conference and take part in decision making when invited;

-- Suitable multi-agency arrangements must be put in place to safeguard the child until such time as the Initial Child Protection Conference has taken place.
+- Ensure suitable multi-agency arrangements are in place to safeguard the child until such time as the Initial Child Protection Conference has taken place.
 The social worker and their manager will coordinate and review such arrangements.

 Feedback from Section 47 Enquiries: